Are you planning a trip to Turkey?

 And in the historic Grand Bazaar – one of the world’s oldest and largest markets – we had fun bargaining and buying a couple of pashminas and silver jewelry.

-Some other historic sites in Istanbul you might want to take in include the Basilica Cistern (Yerebatan Sarnici) and the glorious Suleymaniye Mosque.
+Some other historic sites in Istanbul to take in include the Basilica Cistern (Yerebatan Sarnici) and the glorious Suleymaniye Mosque.

-Next time?
-We’d like to visit the Chora Museum for a look at its Byzantine mosaics and frescoes (which we hear are amazing).
+We’d like to see the Chora Museum for a peek at its Byzantine mosaics and frescoes (which we hear are amazing).

 Where to eat in Istanbul

 Turkish food is some of the most delicious cuisine in the world.
-You could make a meal of the mezes (small shared appetizers) alone!
+You could make a meal of the mezes alone!

 Dinner typically starts with an array of hot and cold mezes like hummus, fried eggplant with yogurt and tomato sauce, stuffed zucchini blossoms, feta cheese “cigarette” pastries, olives and so on.